lukasbach/scaffold-cli/readme.md

 - `yarn` to install dependencies
 - `yarn start` to run the CLI
 - `yarn lint` to test and fix linter errors
+- `yarn test` to check if template outputs have changed

 To publish a new version, `npm publish --access=public` is currently used.